 In Georgia, there is no criminal SOL for the following child sex abuse crimes: trafficking of victim under 16, cruelty to children in the 1st degree of victim under 16, rape of victim under age 16, aggravated sodomy of victim under age 16, child molestation of victim under age 16, enticing a child of victim under age 16, incest of victim under age 16.
 For other felonies, the SOL is 7-years from the offense and 2-years from the offense for misdemeanors.
-Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Georgia a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as an elimination of the criminal SOL for some/all felonies.
+Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Georgia a Criminal SOL letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as an elimination of the criminal SOL for some/all felonies.

 Civil Statute of Limitations Laws for Georgia

 In Georgia, the civil SOL for child sex abuse claims against all defendants is capped at age 23.
 There is a 2-year discovery rule for civil actions in Georgia where the abuse occurred on or after July 1, 2015.
-Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Georgia a Civil SOL Age Cap score of 1, on a 1-5 scale, where 5 is the highest.
-A score of 1 is defined as a civil SOL age cap of age 25 or younger.
+Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Georgia a Civil SOL Age Cap letter grade of F, on the traditional A-F scale, where A is the best.
+A letter grade of F is defined as a civil SOL age cap of age 34 or younger.

 Go to our main sexual abuse page to learn more about the process of filing a clergy sexual abuse claim.